meanMonk/mailvalidatorlanding/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+# Recommendations for Further SEO Improvement
+Content Optimization
+Ensure your React components (like Index.tsx) have semantic HTML structure Use proper heading hierarchy (H1, H2, etc.)
+Include relevant keywords naturally in content Performance
+Optimize images (compress, use modern formats like WebP) Implement lazy loading for images
+Minimize JavaScript and CSS
+Accessibility
+Ensure proper color contrast
+Add meaningful alt text to images
+Use ARIA attributes where necessary
+Technical SEO
+Set up a robots.txt file
+Create an XML sitemap
+Implement proper redirects (e.g., www to non-www, HTTP to HTTPS) Local SEO
+If targeting a specific region, consider adding local business schema Tracking and Analytics
+The current Google Analytics setup looks good.
+Consider also:
+Setting up Google Search Console
+Implementing event tracking for key user interactions Using Google Tag Manager for more flexible tracking Would you like me to elaborate on any of these recommendations or provide specific implementation details?